The Adventure of Auersperg

 Because of his commitment and dedication to the College and the Alumni Association, Auersperg was one of three Brockport graduates to be recognized this year with the Association’s most prestigious Alumni Award, the Hall of Heritage, which honors distinguished alumni for their exceptional contributions to the College and outstanding professional achievement.

 Auersperg feels his greatest memories of Brockport are his most recent ones.
-“I’ve been out of The College at Brockport for 30 years,” he said, “and I could not feel more connected.”
+“I’ve been out of SUNY Brockport for 30 years,” he said, “and I could not feel more connected.”